Fibre bundle framework for unitary quantum fault tolerance: Quantum information preliminaries: quantum fault tolerance

+Naturally, in a fault-tolerant protocol, fault-tolerant gadgets must be matched to the QECC (the green line in Figure~\ref{fig:FTaspects}) and to the error model (the red line in Figure~\ref{fig:FTaspects}).
+In the absence of error, a fault-tolerant gate\footnote{A fault-tolerant gate is always used to mean a fault-tolerant logical gate, not the physical gates that make up the fault-tolerant gadget/gate.} $F$ should map a valid encoded state into another encoded state, namely

-In this paper, we will focus mainly on \emph{unitary} fault-tolerant gate gadgets. \begin{Definition} A fault-tolerant gate gadget, also called a fault-tolerant operation, or an \emph{FT operation} in short, takes any codeword (vector in the codespace) of a QECC to another codeword in the codespace of the same QECC in such a way that the errors protected against by the QECC in the absence of the FT operation remain protected against when the operation is performed. \end{Definition} In general, there may be some errors already in the state at the beginning of the gadget.
-The FT operation will combine these with additional errors (gate errors or storage errors) that occur during the gadget.
-As a property of a FT operation, if neither group of errors is too severe, we ask that the error at the end of the gadget is still correctable by the code.
-It is here where the error model, QECC, and FT operations must all be chosen harmoniously, a concept illustrated pictorially in Figure \ref{fig:FTaspects}.
-See~\cite{threshold} for a more precise definition of fault tolerance in one important context.
+for the QECC $C$ chosen for our fault-tolerant protocol.
+In general, there may be some physical errors already in the state at the beginning of the gadget.
+The FT operation will combine these with additional errors (after possible intermediate error correction) that occur during the gadget.
+As a property of an FT operation, if neither group of errors is too severe, we ask that the error at the end of the gadget is still correctable by the code.